-This document is specific to importing a Confluence space from a cloud site to another cloud site.

-This document is specific to importing a Confluence space, rather than an entire site.
-If you're moving a Confluence Cloud space to an existing cloud site, follow the steps below.
+This document provides instructions for importing a Confluence Cloud space, rather than an entire site, to another cloud site.
+For instructions on how to migrate an entire cloud site, see Migrate a Confluence Cloud site to an existing cloud site.

-On this page, we'll use the term 'source Confluence site' or 'source site' to mean the Confluence Cloud instance you're copying the information from.
+On this page, the terms 'source Confluence site' or 'source site' are used to mean the Confluence Cloud instance that data is being copied from.

 Before you start